dustin10/VichUploaderBundle/CONTRIBUTING.md

 ## Running the test suite

 Tests suite uses Docker environments in order to be idempotent to OS's.
-More than this PHP version is written inside the Dockerfile; this assure to tests the bundle with the same resources.
-No need to have php or Mongo installed.
+More than this PHP version is written inside the Dockerfile; this assures to test the bundle with the same resources.
+No need to have PHP or Mongo installed.

 You only need Docker set it up.

-To allow testing environments more smooth we implemented **Makefile** You have two commands available:
+To allow testing environments more smooth we implemented **Makefile**.
+You have two commands available:

 ```bash